To master forex trading, you’ve got to learn how smart money operate. These guys are the big players who move the market and set the trends.

 - SM can’t sell when the price falls… too few traders buying!

-Somebody snapped up all those sellers, right?
+Somebody bought up all the sellers, right?

 The only group capable of that… the smart money!